peppelinux/ansible-slapd-eduperson2016/README.md

  - ppolicy overlay
  - TLS support (ldaps://)

-You can even import users from a CSV file.
-Globals parameters can be edited in playbook.yml.
+You can even import users from a CSV file, globals parameters can also be edited in playbook.yml.
-Other aspects about overlays configuration can be edited in
+All about overlays configuration can be found in:
 ````
 roles/slapd/templates/*
 ````